TheOfficialFloW/gtasa_vita/README.md

 ## Tips and Tricks

-- In order to avoid occassional stutters in-game, you can replace `ux0:data/scache_small.txt` and `ux0:data/scache_small_low.txt` with `ux0:data/scache.txt`.
+- In order to reduce occassional stutters in-game, you can replace `ux0:data/scache_small.txt` and `ux0:data/scache_small_low.txt` with `ux0:data/scache.txt`.
 This will however make the loading screen longer since it needs to compile more shaders ahead.

 ## Build Instructions (For Developers)